Everyday Hero (2017); or, Saving the Village

 Release Info

-Directed by Zheng Hua Starring: Sun Hong Tao, Ru Ping, Ai Liya
+Directed by: Zheng Hua Starring: Sun Hong Tao, Ru Ping, Ai Liya

 Synopsis